MicrosoftDocs/Viva/Viva/solutions/viva-for-the-hybrid-workplace.md

 Employees in a hybrid organization can’t always attend on-site training.
 Providing learning in the flow of their work is what Viva Learning provides.

-See how to help your hybrid employees [learn in the flow of work, and discover learning quickly](need link).
+See how to help your hybrid employees [learn in the flow of work](/viva/solutions/incorporate-learning.md).

 ## Security